 Although the majority of those diagnosed are 65 years of age or older and the greatest known risk factor for developing Alzheimer’s is increasing age, about 5% of those with the disease develop it in their 40’s or 50’s.
 Survival rates can range anywhere between 4 to 20 years after the onset of symptoms.
 Currently, there are no ways to prevent the onset of the disease because researchers have not yet found any definitive causes; however, the best thing one can do is living a healthy lifestyle full of exercise and healthy eating/living habits.

 One of the biggest questions people have is “what is the cure?”
 Unfortunately, there is no known cure for Alzheimer’s disease at this time.
 On the bright side, however, there are treatments out there that assist in slowing the worsening of the dementia symptoms, as well as an overwhelming amount of ongoing research.
 The best thing someone can do is to seek out support and become familiar with all of the local resources available; be sure to contact your local county for help on where to begin.

-Keep in mind many people do have memory loss issues, however this does not automatically mean they have dementia.
+Keep in mind many people have memory loss issues as they age.
+However, this does not automatically mean they have dementia.
 Additionally, severe memory loss is NOT a normal part of aging and should be looked into.
 For more information, visit the Alzheimer’s Association website at www.alz.org.
-Early diagnosis and intervention methods have been shown to greatly improve quality of life for both the person diagnosed with the disease, as well as those caring for them.
+Early diagnosis and intervention methods have been shown to greatly improve the quality of life for both the person diagnosed with the disease, as well as those caring for them.
 If you are concerned that you or a loved one may be experiencing some of these troubling symptoms, consult your doctor or see a professional; the quicker you seek help, the quicker you can start planning and taking advantage of useful resources.